-Go back to any of your voice servers and check if your microphone is now working correctly.
+Go back to your voice servers and check if your microphone is working correctly.

 Fix 4: Check Your Input Device

-Discord might be detecting the wrong input device on your system, explaining why your voice is not getting picked up by their service.
-To fix this, double-check your input device on the settings and ensure that the correct one is selected.
+Discord might detect the wrong input device on your system, explaining why their service does not pick up your voice.
+Double-check your input device on the settings to fix this and ensure that the correct one is selected.

 - Click on the Gear icon beside your Profile to access Discord’s Settings page.